entomoio/e-commerce/README.md

 To know the basics, please check
 [Flutter State Management with Riverpod: The Essential Guide](https://codewithandrea.com/articles/flutter-state-management-riverpod/)

-There are mainly four provider types used:
+Mainly, only four class types are being used:
 - Provider
 - FutureProvider
 - StreamProvider